evmos/evmos/docs/validators/snapshots_archives.md

-# Snapshots
+# Snapshots & Archive Nodes

-Quickly sync your node with Evmos network
+Quickly sync your node with Evmos using a snapshot or serve queries for prev versions using archive nodes {synopsis}

-## Public Available Endpoints
+## List of Snapshots and Archives

 Below is a list of publicly available snapshots that you can use to sync with the Evmos mainnet and archived 9001-1 mainnet: